How to turn your amazing calligraphy skills into unique greeting cards

 Cut the card to size

-I had a rough idea of how many cards I wanted to make, so I cut enough card down to size (plus a few extra to allow for spoiling) to last the whole run.
-Then I scored the entire batch.
-Cutting a few, scoring those few and then repeating that process is not the best use of time as you build up a rhythm doing one job at a time.
+I had a rough idea of how many cards I wanted to make, so I cut enough cards down to size (plus a few extra to allow for spoiling) to last the whole run.
+Cutting a few, printing a few and then repeating that process is not the best use of time as you build up a rhythm doing one job at a time.

-Printing was also done in large batches.
 You’ll need to have some sort of rack to store your cards to allow the ink to dry.
-The Tsukineko inks are fairly quick-drying, but not instant.
 I am a fan of these racks from The Calligraphy Store (they’re also useful for place cards and envelopes that need to dry).

 !
 Top tip.
 Usually, the card I order arrives with slightly dinked corners.
 My method for dealing with this is to break out my trusty pair of GHDs (I would imagine other hair straighteners work just as well).
 I make sure the heated plates are spotless before I switch them on, then a quick pass once they’ve heated up and you would never know that there had ever been a problem with the corner.